jonadmark/jonadmark.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Jonatas, a postdoc at the [Internet Equity Initiative](https://internetequity.uchicago.edu/) at the [Data Science Institute](https://datascience.uchicago.edu/) of The University of Chicago.
+I'm Jonatas, a postdoctoral scholar at the [University of Chicago Data Science Institute](https://datascience.uchicago.edu/) and the [Internet Equity Initiative](https://internetequity.uchicago.edu/).
 My research primarily helps advance network management in the era of programmable networking.
 My current research interests is on the intersection of machine learning and computer networking.
 I hold a PhD degree in Computer Science from the [Federal University of Rio Grande do Sul (UFRGS, Brazil)](http://www.ufrgs.br/).

 <!-- Hi!
 I'm Jonatas, a recently graduated PhD in Computer Science.
 I earned my degree from the [Federal University of Rio Grande do Sul (UFRGS, Brazil)](http://www.ufrgs.br/).
 I was advised by [Prof. Luciano Paschoal Gaspary](https://www.inf.ufrgs.br/~paschoal).
 During my PhD, I also spent one year as a research scholar at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) working with [Prof. Kirill Levchenko](https://klevchen.ece.illinois.edu/).
 I am currently a research assistant working on the intersection of machine learning and computer networking. -->